 Each of these types of love can have very different origins and be independently expressed for different people.
 For example, one woman might find that she lusts after her partner, is attracted to him, and securely attached (perhaps that is the ideal).
 Another woman might lust after one man, be attracted to a second, and feel comfortable and attached to her partner only.

 Attachment, however, can often be more of a conscious choice.
-It is possible to "decide" who to share a home with, how to divide parental duties, and pick someone particular based on safety criteria.
+It is possible to "decide" who to share a home with and pick someone particular based on safety criteria.
 Therefore, attachment decisions are often more greatly influenced by social norms and cultural practices.
 Think of the "wish list" some women have for the perfect partner.

 The Modern Dilemma

 Here again, I posit that at least some of women's frustration in modern dating can be explained through a double bind.
 Particularly, this double bind occurs between the type of men that women find attractive (from biological/evolutionary origin)... and the type they choose to attach to (from social instruction).
 Let us look at this idea in more detail.

 Socially, today's woman is encouraged, empowered (and perhaps expected) to do it all.
 This, in itself, often causes extreme stress for the "super woman" and "super mom."
 Social norms tell her she is expected to succeed in work, run her home, raise the perfect children, and be attractive and chipper too.
 It is a tall order.
 It is also an order that requires women to be intelligent, motivated, powerful, and in control.